guanzo/vue-smooth-reflow-demo/README.md

 For compatibility, do not set transitions on other properties as an inline style, as they will be overridden.

 ### Child transitions
 Oftentimes a child element will be removed with a vue transition, rather than immediately removed.
-This child transition will be detected, and the container height will be transitioned after it detects a bubbled `transitionend` event.
+This child transition will be detected, and the wrapper height will be transitioned after it detects a bubbled `transitionend` event.

-**Beware of giving child elements a height transition, it'll conflict with this library's transition.** If you feel the need to do so, you don't need VSR on the container element.
+**Beware of giving child elements a height transition, it'll conflict with this library's transition.** If you feel the need to do so, you don't need VSR on the wrapper element.

 ### Interrupted transitions
 If the transition is interrupted, it will transition from the interrupted height to the new height.
 You don't need to do anything.